joshuakessell/AppToCloudAdvisor/replit.md

 CloudForge is an AI-powered infrastructure automation platform that transforms bare-metal installation documentation into cloud deployment playbooks.
 The platform analyzes installation guides (uploaded files or URLs), validates their completeness, generates dynamic questionnaires to gather deployment parameters, and produces Ansible playbooks for automated deployment on AWS, GCP, and Azure.

-The application follows a multi-step workflow: document upload → AI validation → dynamic questionnaire → playbook generation → deployment monitoring → validation checks.
+The application follows a multi-step workflow: document upload → processing animation → AI validation → configuration screen (with help modals and AI auto-complete) → playbook generation → deployment monitoring → validation checks.

 ## Current Status (October 23, 2025)